EldarGljiva/WizardCombat/README.md

 Wizard Combat is a small project that I created using JavaScript to test and apply my knowledge of the language.
 In this project, I focused on the behavior of the app, prioritizing functionality over design.

 This project allows you to experience a magical duel against Merlin, the Male Wizard.
 It's an interactive game that challenges your reflexes and quick decision-making.
 In this duel, one key, 'A,' randomly appears on the screen out of several others, representing your attack.
 Timing is crucial; pressing the 'A' key on time deals damage to Merlin and continues until you achieve victory.
+To make the experience even more immersive, I added sounds that enhance the overall atmosphere of the game.

 ## Game Instructions